College Football Playoff Predictor 2026-27: 12-Team Playoff Picture

 FAQ

-How Many Teams Make the College Football Playoffs?
+How Many Teams Make the College Football Playoff?

-In a change for the 2025-26 season, the top four teams can be made up of any combination, even if a team does not win their conference championship game.
-In the first year of the 12-team playoff, the four teams who advanced straight to the quarter finals had to be conference champions, meaning teams like Texas and Penn State, who lost in the SEC and Big Ten Conference Championships, had to play first-round games.
-With the new rules, both would potentially have got a bye through tot he quarter finals.
+In a change ahead of the 2025-26 season, the top four teams can be made up of any combination, even if a team does not win its conference championship game.
+In the first year of the 12-team playoff, the four teams that advanced straight to the quarter finals had to be conference champions, meaning teams like Texas and Penn State, who lost in the SEC and Big Ten Conference Championships, had to play first-round games.
+With the new rules, both would have potentially advanced directly to the quarterfinals.

-The college football regular season is a 14-week endeavor.
-Most FBS teams play 12 regular-season games, eight or nine of which are against conference opponents.
+The 2026 college football regular season is a 14-week endeavor (including Week 0).
+Most FBS teams will play 12 regular-season games, with eight or nine of these games against conference opponents.
 The remaining contests are non-conference matchups scheduled by the colleges, sometimes years in advance.
-At the conclusion of the conference championships (Week 15, Dec.
+At the conclusion of the conference championships (Week 14, Dec.
 1-7), the selection committee sets the playoff field.

-The committee releases its first of six rankings on Nov.
-4 and then one each following Tuesday, with the final ranking publishing on Dec.
-7.
+The committee releases its first of six rankings in early November, followed by a new ranking on the subsequent Tuesdays, with the final ranking published on Sunday, December 6.

 Once the final ranking is announced, the five highest-ranked conference champions will immediately lock in their place among the 12 teams.
 The four highest-ranked teams earn first-round byes.